jeffhammond/blog/MPI_Needs_ABI_Part_2.md

-In contrast to MPICH, Open-MPI has to lookup the size of the datatype inside of a [352-byte `struct`](https://github.com/open-mpi/ompi/blob/master/opal/datatype/opal_datatype.h#L145), which is not particularly relevant since the type of MPI code that will notice such an overhead is going to pass the same datatype over and over, in which case, the CPU is going to cache and correctly branch-predict the lookup and associated usage
+In contrast to MPICH, Open-MPI has to lookup the size of the datatype inside of a [352-byte `struct`](https://github.com/open-mpi/ompi/blob/master/opal/datatype/opal_datatype.h#L145), which is not a concerning overhead since the type of MPI code that will notice such an overhead is going to pass the same datatype over and over, in which case, the CPU is going to cache and correctly branch-predict the lookup and associated usage